alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ‘Dual use’ items can be raw materials, components or finished systems.

-##Exporting goods that aren’t on the consolidated military list
+##Exporting goods that aren’t on the consolidated control lists

-You must contact the Export Control Organisation (ECO) if you find out that something you’re exporting will be used for military purposes, even if it doesn’t appear on the consolidated military list.
+You must contact the Export Control Organisation (ECO) if you find out that something you’re exporting will be used for military purposes, even if it doesn’t appear on the consolidated control lists.
 For example:

-components that will be used to make weapons chemicals or biological agents that will be used to make a weapon of mass destruction
+- components that will be used to make weapons
+- chemicals or biological agents that will be used to make a weapon of mass destruction

 These are called ‘end use’ or ‘catch all’ controls.